Santa Maria del Carmine, Florence: Corsini Chapel

 The Corsini, one of the richest families in Florence during the 17th–18th centuries, had this chapel built in 1675–1683, to hold the remains of an ancestral member of the family, St Andrea Corsini (1301–1374), who became a Carmelite friar and the Bishop of Fiesole, and who was canonized in 1629.

 The architect Pier Francesco Silvani choose for it the Baroque style then popular in Rome.
 The altar has a marble bas-relief depicting the Glory of St Andrea Corsini, sculpted by Foggini, and above a God the Father sculpted by Carlo Marcellini.
 On the sides of the altar are two more Foggini marble bas-reliefs: one depicts Sant'Andrea descends girded with sword to lead the Florentines to victory during the Battle of Anghiari and the other recalls a Miraculous vision of the Virgin by a young Sant'Andrea (occurring in the church of the Convent delle Selve).

 The small dome was frescoed by Giordano in 1682.
 The frescoes suffered in the great church fire, and were restored by Stefano Fabbrini.

 The convent

+The cycle of the lunettes in the cloister was frescoed in the 17th and 18th-century with episodes from the Carmelite history painted by the Florentine artists Galeazzo and Giovan Battista Ghidoni, Domenico Bettini, Cosimo Ulivelli and Antonio Nicola Pillori.
 The convent suffered in its history from numerous disasters, from the 1771 fire to the 1966 River Arno flood.
-Most of the artworks are therefore fragmentary: these include the Bestowal of the Carmelite Rule by Filippo Lippi and the Last Supper by Alessandro Allori, and remains of works from other chapels by Pietro Nelli and Gherardo Starnina.
+Most of the artworks are therefore fragmentary: these include the Bestowal of the Carmelite Rule by Filippo Lippi and the Last Supper by Alessandro Allori 1582, and remains of works from other chapels by Pietro Nelli and Gherardo Starnina.

 The second refectory is decorated with the Supper in Simon the Pharisee's house by Giovanni Battista Vanni (c.
 1645); it also houses fragments of frescoes by Lippo d'Andrea.